Exceptions to the Lodging Allowance

 - Contains foreign locations and non-foreign overseas areas including Alaska, Hawaii, Puerto Rico, and U.S. possessions.

 - Alaska, Hawaii, Puerto Rico, and U.S. possessions lodging rates do not include any taxes.
 They are room rates only.
-When preparing the TEV continue to add the lodging taxes to the room rate and claim in the lodging column.
+When preparing the Expense Report continue to add the lodging taxes to the room rate and claim in the lodging column.